ganegroup/ganegroup.github.io/_pages/people.md

 Lic.
 Lautaro Carvalho

-Lautaro Carvalho joined the Institute of Astronomy and Space Physics (IAFE) in 2023 as a Ph.D. student under the direction of Dr. Leonardo Pelliza.
+Lautaro Carvalho joined the Institute of Astronomy and Space Physics (IAFE) in 2023 as a Ph.D. student under the direction of Dr. Leonardo Pellizza.
 He's currently working on numerical simulations of the early Universe, analyzing the effects of Cosmic Rays on the Intergalactic Medium during the Cosmic Dawn and how they may have contributed to the reionization Universe.

 ## Undergraduate Students: